Performance agreements & assessments

 Evaluating the agreement

-The responsible authority/ies and the Public Sector Commissioner will evaluate the extent to which the agreed initiatives and targets outlined in the agreement have been achieved.
+The responsible authority (Minister/s and Board Chair (if applicable)) and the Public Sector Commissioner will evaluate the extent to which the agreed initiatives and targets outlined in the agreement have been achieved.
 The evaluation may draw on:

 - self-assessment by the CEO